Stellar-mass black holes in the Hyades star cluster?: Methods

 where $\nu$ is the number of degrees of freedom, which depends on the number of density points obtained with the binning procedure.
 The quantities $\rho_{{\rm obs},i}$ and $\rho_{{\rm mod},i}$ are the density in the $i^{\mathrm{th}}$ bin for the observed and model profile, respectively.
 The error $\delta \rho^2_i$ is given by the sum of the model and the observed bin uncertainties.
 For both observed and $N-$body profiles, we determine the uncertainty as the Poisson error:

 where $\bar{m}$ is the mean mass of the bin stars, and $r^3_{i}$ and $r^3_{f}$ are the bin upper and lower limit.
 For the $N-$body models, the bin lower (upper) limit is set as the position of the innermost (outermost) star, and $\bar{m}$ is the mean stellar mass in each bin.
 For the observed profiles, we consider the same bin boundaries as the $N-$body models, and set $\bar{m}$ to the nominal mass of the component under consideration.
-Then, we estimate analytically from the \cite{plummer1911} distribution the number of stars between $r_{i}$ and $r_{f}$.
+Then, we estimate analytically from the \cite{plummer1911} distribution the number of stars between $r_{i}$ and $r_{f}$ and the corresponding uncertainty.

 Our comparison is performed by considering the high-mass density profile only.
-This choice is motivated by the fact that the observed mass function in figure 2 of \cite{evans2022} displays a depletion below 0.2 $\msun$, which may hint at possible sample incompleteness.
+This choice is motivated by the fact that the observed mass function in Fig. 2 of \cite{evans2022} displays a depletion below 0.2 $\msun$, which may hint at possible sample incompleteness.
 We thus focus only on the high-mass range to obtain a more reliable result.
 Also, high-mass stars, being more segregated, represent better tracers of the innermost regions of the cluster, where BHs are expected to reside, and thus provide more information about the possible presence of a dark component.
 We emphasize that this is intended as a formal analysis with the objective of determining whether a model is able to give a reasonable description of the observed cluster profile.

 In order to filter out the simulations that present little agreement with the observations, we consider only the models with a final high-mass bound mass within $\pm 20 \, \rm{M_{\odot}}$ from the observed value of $M_{\mathrm{h}} = 170.5 \, \rm{M_{\odot}}$ (see Tab. \ref{tab:plummer}).
-Among the simulated models, 636 clusters (14\%) lie within this mass range.
+Among the simulated models, 636 clusters (14\% of all the $N$-body models) lie within this mass range.